"Boy, he must be using some new stuff! That sucker is powerful!" In fact, Jim didn't even eat lunch because his lips were too numb.

 He may not be as cute as the other guys, but he and his office staff treat me with kid gloves on.
 I have a significant gag reflex, and can't stand any kind of cloth or cotton near or IN my mouth.
 Oh yeah, I'm a barrel of laughs.
 But all this info is written on my chart and they respect me and my phobias.
 Sure, after I leave they probably suck on some of that laughing gas and then make gagging noises and shove cotton in their mouths and mimic me, but what I don't know won't hurt me.
 La-la-la-la-la *sticking fingers in my ears*

-You have read this article me and dentists just don't mix with the title Open Wide Please.
-You can bookmark this page URL http://callusmesdemoiselles.blogspot.com/2010/08/open-wide-please.html.
+with the title Open Wide Please.
+You can bookmark this page URL https://callusmesdemoiselles.blogspot.com/2010/08/open-wide-please.html.
 Thanks!

 No comment for "Open Wide Please"